Updated: Oct 3

 3. GENERAL LANDSCAPE PHOTOGRAPHY

-This region of Portugal is rural as well as urban and has beautiful coastal areas where there are many opportunities for general landscape photography, and Vial Real has a great marina with lots of one of my favourite photography subjects, boats!
+This region of Portugal is rural as well as urban and has beautiful coastal areas where there are many opportunities for general landscape photography, and Vila Real has a great marina with lots of one of my favourite photography subjects, boats!

 There will again be a variety of options including wide angle shots of seascapes, riverside scenes and buildings in the context of their landscape.